 If you suspect that your spouse is cheating, you need to protect yourself both emotionally and financially.
 Seek emotional support from a therapist, counselor, or even a close friend.
 Keep an eye on your financial resources and don’t let your spouse’s affair damage your financial future.
 Your spouse may be so wrapped up in the excitement of the affair that they lose perception of money management, spending, and future planning.
 Cheating spouses can dissipate thousands and thousands of dollars during an extramarital affair.
 They may even take on a financially supportive role for the other person they are seeing.
 The sooner you know about the affair, the sooner you can try to protect yourself from the fallout.

 Suzanne Griffiths is the Managing Shareholder and CFO of Griffiths Law PC.
 She was recognized by the Best Lawyers in America© in 2019 for family law and was selected to Colorado Superlawyers from 2005-2018.
 She was also recognized in 5280 magazines for Top Lawyer in Family Law in Denver from 2016-2018.

-Eliza Steinberg practices exclusively on family law related matters including divorce, allocation of parental rights, post-decree disputes, and child support matters.
+Eliza Steinberg is a Shareholder at Griffiths Law PC.
+She practices exclusively on family law related matters including divorce, allocation of parental rights, post-decree disputes, and child support matters.
 She has presented on litigation case management techniques and is a co-author of the Colorado Bar Association’s Practitioner’s Guide to Domestic Relations Law chapter on trusts.